wultra/powerauth-push-server/docs/PowerAuth-Push-Server-1.10.0.md

 The global setting is controlled by property `powerauth.push.service.apns.useDevelopment`.
 In case the property is set to `false`, delivery to `development` APNs host is not allowed for devices registered with the `development` environment.

 This change is reflected in database by addition of parameter `environment` in table `push_device_registration`.

+### Avoiding Redundant Activation Status Lookups

+When creating a new device registration using the REST API endpoint `POST /push/device/create`, it is now possible to pass `activationStatus` and `userId` of the associated activation.
+Doing so allows the registration procedure to skip the remote call to PowerAuth Server when activation details are already known at the time of request construction.
+To enable this optimization, both the added request parameters have to be present.

+## Other Changes

+### Structured Logging for Device Registration Endpoints

+Logging structure for the `/push/device/create`, `/push/device/create/multi`, `/push/device/status/update`
+and `/push/device/delete` endpoints has been updated to parsable key-value format to enable better automated log processing, and align with the logging approach used in the PowerAuth Server.
+This change is only relevant for the first and last info-level logs during request processing.